anjanagunasekera007/Ballerina-Integration-Test-Framework/EmulatorServer/README.md

-# WSO2 Synapse Engine Test Framework - Emulator Server
+# Ballerina Integration Test Framework - Emulator Server

 The emulator server is responsible for starting all the backend servers required to run the test framework